AhmadEleiwa/ProjectMangament/README.md

 #### How to reach to project manager role ?

-In project management, there's levels u have passed before going to project manager like  project assistant.
-So how to gain experience ?
+In project management, there's levels you have to pass before going to project manager role like project assistant.
+However,  how to gain experience in this field ?

 - internship:  The internship force you to know how to cooperate with team members, how the project manage in a companies and working in tickets and tasks allow you to have a small knowledge how the process going.

 - Contract work:  Not full-time job employee.
 You will work project-by-project .
 This concept describe the employee that work in different companies till the period of project end.
-Working on contract for  a company rather than being an official employee of a company allow you to gain experience how each company handle its one projects And discover the different type of company and different projects.
+Working on contract for  a company rather than being an official employee of a company allow you to gain experience how each company handle its own projects And discover the different type of companies and different projects.

 <img src='assets/project mangment role flow.png' >